Graduate Certificate in Film and Media Studies

 (2) two electives, one of which must be drawn from the FMS curriculum; the second may focus on media relevant to the student’s own research interests, but must be approved by the DGS of FMS.

 (3) The FMS Certificate Workshop (FILM 605) and (FILM 606) , are courses only offered to certificate students which will meet bi-weekly over two terms and count as one regular course credit.
 Students will be required to present a qualifying paper demonstrating their capacity to do interdisciplinary work.

 (4) In approved cases, FMS Certificate students may TF courses in FMS.
 However, there is no formal teaching requirement for the Certificate program.

 Each of these requirements will require approval from the DGS of FMS, the DGS of the student’s degree department, and an FMS advisor.
 A plan for fulfilling the requirements will be worked out in advance, in consultation with all three of the above.
 A student can apply to count a course they took during their first year.

-Applications for the cohort are due May 1, 2021.
+Applications for the cohort are due May 1, 2022.
 For this cohort, the number of students allowed to register for the certificate will be capped at six.
-Interested students should contact the DGS of Film and Media Studies, Francesco Casetti(firstname.lastname@example.org).
+Interested students should contact Professor Francesco Casetti(firstname.lastname@example.org).